Media in Minneapolis–Saint Paul: Television

-The only major television station in the Twin Cities with its main studios located in Minneapolis is WCCO-TV, a CBS owned-and-operated station that broadcasts from studios along Nicollet Mall in downtown Minneapolis.
-Five other stations maintain studios in St. Paul: Twin Cities Public Television operates both of the Twin Cities' PBS member stations, KTCA and KTCI.
-ABC affiliate KSTP-TV and independent station KSTC-TV are owned by Hubbard Broadcasting.
-The local affiliate of The CW, WUCW, is owned by Sinclair Broadcast Group.
+Two major television stations in the Twin Cities have main studios located in downtown Minneapolis.
+WCCO-TV, a CBS owned-and-operated station, broadcasts from studios along Nicollet Mall, and WUCW, the local CW affiliate owned by Sinclair Broadcast Group, broadcasts from the Pence Automobile Company Building.
+Four other stations maintain studios in St. Paul.
+Twin Cities Public Television operates both of the Twin Cities' PBS member stations, KTCA and KTCI, and ABC affiliate KSTP-TV and independent station KSTC-TV are owned by Hubbard Broadcasting.

 Three other stations serve the Twin Cities from studios in suburban areas.
 Fox O&O KMSP-TV and MyNetworkTV O&O WFTC are co-owned by Fox Television Stations, with studios located in Eden Prairie.
 KARE is the NBC affiliate in the Twin Cities, owned by TEGNA and based in Golden Valley.

 For much of the last two decades, KARE had the most popular evening newscasts.
 Since around 2010, however, WCCO has become the most watched station in the market in nearly all time slots.
 On the other end, KSTP has struggled to maintain ratings on its news programs.
 KMSP has had a 9 o'clock newscast since at least the early 1990s when it was a UPN affiliate.

 KSTP claims to have been the first station in the country to run a regular nightly newscast.
 It is the oldest station in the state to still be operating, having first gone on the air in 1948.
 TV broadcasts first occurred more than a decade earlier during the 1930s when engineers for radio station WDGY (now KFAN) experimented with a mechanical television system.
 Mechanical TV quickly lost favor, and the station's owner decided to let the license expire in 1938.